premaseem/JavaScriptLab/TYPESCRIPT_REFERENCE_SHEET.md

     var lname:string = `I am ${namevar}
     and I am 22 year old `
     cosole.log(lname)

+# Type Assertion in TypeScript
+The reason why it's not called "type casting" is that casting generally implies some sort of runtime support while, “type assertions” are purely a compile time construct and a way for you to provide hints to the compiler on how you want your code to be analyzed.

+    var str = '1'
+    var str2:number = <number> <any> str   //str is now of type number console.log(typeof(str2))

+# TypeScript Variable Scope
+global scope
+class scope
+static scope
+local scope

+    var global_num = 12          //global variable
+    class Numbers {
+    num_val = 13;             //class variable
+    static sval = 10;         //static field

+        storeNum(): void {
+            var local_num = 14;    //local variable
+        }
+    }

+    console.log("Global num: " + global_num)
+    console.log(Numbers.sval)   //static variable
+    var obj = new Numbers();
+    console.log("class var: " + obj.num_val)
+    console.log("static var: " + Numbers.sval)

+# Operators
+An operator defines some function that will be performed on the data.
+The data on which operators work are called operands Ternary, increment, decrement and other java operators

+    var num:number = -2
+    var result = num > 0 ?"positive":"non-positive"
+    console.log(result)

+# loops
+Traditional

+    for(let i=0; i<10;i++){
+        console.log(i)
+    }

+Enhanced loop: would get index, use them over collection

+    for(index in arr){
+        console.log(index,arr[index])
+    }

+For Each loop: takes function as argument and passes value to function

+    arr.forEach(function(value){
+            console.log(value
+        }
+    );

 # TypeScript and Object Orientation
 Object Orientation considers a program as a collection of objects that communicate with each other via mechanism called methods.